 The internal accounting affairs of the Trust are handled by its Chief Financial Officer, Nauman Poonja, and its Chief Accounting Officer, Natalie Eilat.
 Each of them are CPAs and they are located in Dallas.
 They keep the internal books and records of the Trust and prepare the financial information contained in the SEC filings.
 They coordinate communications with the Trust’s outside audit firm, Plante Moran, and participate in the audit process.
 They also coordinate the preparation of the tax returns and issuance of tax forms to investors with the Trust’s outside accounting firm, Armanino, which the Trust uses for tax-related services.
 Prior to Natalie and Nauman joining the staff of the Trust, Armanino handled virtually all accounting and tax matters relating to the Trust since its inception.
 Armanino is a national accounting firm with offices in Dallas.
 Plante Moran is our audit firm based in Southfield, Michigan and they provide audit services for the Trust incident to the filings with the SEC.
 They have served as the auditors for the Trust since its inception in 2016.

-Since the inception of the Trust, Magna Servicing in Waco has been the servicer of the Trust’s insurance policies and prior to 2019 also served as the portfolio manager.
+At the inception of the Trust, Magna Servicing in Waco was the servicer of the Trust’s insurance policies and prior to 2019 also served as the portfolio manager.
 After Mr. Quilling was appointed as Trustee, he hired NorthStar Capital to take over the portfolio management aspect.
 NorthStar is a leader in the industry and was able to immediately optimize the premium streams on the policies resulting in savings and deferment of millions of dollars in premium obligations of the Trust.
-Effective November 1, 2020, NorthStar will also take over the servicing aspect, and the Trust expects to see vast improvement in communication with investors.
-NorthStar has offices in Atlanta, GA and Irvine, CA and will open an office in Waco, TX when they take over the servicing duties.
+Effective November 1, 2020, NorthStar took over the servicing aspect, and the Trust has seen vast improvement in communication with investors.
+NorthStar has offices in Atlanta, GA, Irvine, CA and Waco, TX.
 The Trustee hopes that you will be very pleased with the change.
 After October 31, 2020, Magna Servicing will no longer be involved with investor services.
 Please do not try to contact them.